 Well, there are dozens of reasons why you might choose to homeschool your child.
 Here’s a list of what you stand to gain if you decide on this path:

-• Homeschooled kids tend to have better manners and they are more likely to be well-adjusted socially because of all the opportunities they have to interact with adults.
-They also have a chance to form relationships with other homeschooling families, which can give your child an opportunity to spend time with kids who are like-minded.
+- Homeschooled kids tend to have better manners and they are more likely to be well-adjusted socially because of all the opportunities they have to interact with adults.
+They also have a chance to form relationships with other homeschooling families, which can give your child an opportunity to spend time with like-minded kids.

 Common Misconceptions About Homeschooling